 Health Canada does not issue LONOs for construction materials.

-Please note: It is a recommended best practice as part of a quality control system for operators of non-meat food establishments to retain documentation about the acceptability and safe intended use of food-contact work apparel and construction materials in the form of a manufacturer/supplier's Letter of Guarantee.
+Please note: It is a recommended practice for all food businesses to retain documentation about the safe intended use of food-contact work apparel and construction materials in the form of a manufacturer/supplier's Letter of Guarantee.

-Federally registered meat establishments need to provide and retain LOG for any product that is not covered by a previously issued LONO or included in the Reference listing.
-Otherwise the retention of a LOG would not be mandatory but strongly recommended for other meat scenarios.
-The LOG must be included in the operator's Hazard Analysis and Critical Control Point (HACCP) Program.
-Details on the minimum information that should be captured in the LOG can be found in the Food Safety Enhancement Program Manual (FSEP).
+It is important to retain LOG for any product that is not covered by a previously issued LONO or included in the Reference listing.
+The LOG must be included in your Preventive Control Plan.
+Details on the minimum information that should be captured in the LOG can be found in Incoming ingredients, materials and non-food chemicals.

 - Gathering the key information

 - were previously pre-approved by the CFIA or Health Canada,

 - are included in the Reference Listing, if they will continue to be used for the intended and previously approved use (formulation, label directions, etc.), and